Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Large- limit

 The normalization of $\rho(z)$ follows from that of $\bar{\rho}(\theta)$:

 We continue $\rho(z)$ to the entire complex plane by using \eqref{EOM} as its definition.

 The problem now is to find the spectral function $\rho(z)$ and its support $\mathcal{C}$ given the potential \eqref{def:potential}.
 This is a Reimann-Hilbert problem \cite{brezin1978, marino_houches_2005}, and it can be solved in a rather straight-forward manner if we restrict to solutions in which $\mathcal{C}$ is a single continuous curve.
 Such a solution is called a single cut solution.
-If the potential is real and model is a U($N$) matrix model (i.e. $\mathcal{N} = 0$), then the saddle points are found exclusively on the unit circle and the support $\mathcal{C}$ is simply the unit circle or an arc of a unit circle.
-In the present case the saddle points may be found off the unit circle.
+For U($N$) matrix integrals with real action the saddle points are found exclusively on the unit circle and $\mathcal{C}$ is simply the unit circle or an arc of a unit circle.
+As the present model is an SU($N$) integral with a complex action, the saddle points may be found off the unit circle.
+Once $\rho(z)$ is known, $\mathcal{C}$ can be found by solving